smart-host/slack-merge-queue/README.md

 ### Step 2: Install bot to channel.

-Once the bot is setup, install the bot to you desired channel.
+Once the bot is setup, install the bot to your desired channel.

 NB:

-- For private channels, please additionally invite your bot user to the channel like you would any other regular user.
+- For private channels, please additionally invite your bot user to the channel just as if you would invite any regular user.

 ### Step 3: Create github secret